- IMPORTANT INFORMATION AND WHO WE ARE

 - We also collect information, such as anonymous usage statistics, by using cookies, server logs, and other similar technology

-The website is not intended for children and we do not knowingly collect data relating to children on there.
+The website is not intended for children and we do not knowingly collect data relating to children.

 The apps are meant to be played by children, and we carefully control and limit what information we collect.